-Yes, you read it right, a quarter life crisis, another one of our generation’s specialities.
+Yes, you read it right, a quarter life crisis is a common struggle of our generation.

 In this post we’ll tell you how you and use a quarter life crisis to your advantage.
 If you need a break to deal with your crisis, consider read the following posts:

 - Sabbatical – Ultimate Guide For Your Career Break

 - What It’s Like To Quit Your Job And Travel The World

 - Quit Your Job and Travel – 6 Sign You’re Ready

 📌 Save this blog post to your Millennial Lifestyle board on Pinterest to read it later!📌

 You might be more familiar with the term midlife crisis.
 It is commonly used to describe people between the ages of 45 to 65 that go through an emotional bewilderment, with a strong desire for change.
 It is a phase when they start asking themselves hard questions about their lifestyle and accomplishments.

 Millennials, or generation Y, like to do things differently than pervious generations.
 We pulled the age of midlife crisis back from 45 to 25.
 Our generation is questioning their purpose and life goals at the beginning of adulthood.

 It all makes sense nonetheless.
 In this post we’ll explore what is meant by quarter life crisis, why millennials have a crisis earlier than previous generations, why it is actually a good thing, and we’ll share an exercise to help you deal with it.
 But before we jump in, does quarter life crisis really exist?